 Implement A/B testing

-Implementing A/B testing is one of the most effective ways to accurately identify which creative, copy and targeting options are performing best within your lead generation campaign.
-By uncovering which tactics work better, you will be able to gain a deeper understanding of how to get leads on LinkedIn, what entices them and what inspires action.
+Implementing A/B testing is one of the most effective ways to identify which creative, copy and targeting options are performing best within your lead generation campaign.
+By uncovering which tactics work better, you will be able to gain a deeper understanding of how to get leads on LinkedIn, and what inspires action.

 Benefits of using LinkedIn Lead Generation for B2B companies

 For this reason, running LinkedIn Lead Generation for B2B campaigns provides a seamless interaction between your ad and the users and guarantees notable benefits for your business.
-Amongst others:
+Some of these benefits include:

 Are there any downsides to using Lead Gen Forms?